Child Care Policy, Strategy and Principles

 The strategy for Children's Services is to harness government policy and funding streams to improve performance, so that we can work with other agencies to ensure better outcomes for every child and his or her family through cost effective systems, structures and partnerships - through targeting services to prevent most children from becoming children in need or looked after, whilst concentrating specialist services on children most in need to give them the best possible life chances.

-Provision of services in all cases must represent best value in relation to cost and effectiveness to maximise use of available resources.
-The Hertfordshire Access to Resources Panel (H.A.R.P) (see East and West Practice and Resources Panel Procedure) ensures consistency of practice regarding placement decisions.
+Provision of services in all situations must represent best value in relation to cost and effectiveness to maximise use of available resources.
+The Practice and Resource Panel (PARP) ensures consistency of practice regarding placement decisions.
+See the link to the PARP procedures below which provide further details about the remit of Part 1 and Part 2 of the PARP meetings.
 We will develop commissioning strategies to enhance the overall range of service provision.

 2. Confidentiality Policy, Values and Principles

-This procedures sets out the responsibility of the employee to familiarise themselves with the handling of confidential information in the context of their social work role and as an employee of the council.
+This procedure sets out the responsibility of the employee to familiarise themselves with the handling of confidential information in the context of their social work role and as an employee of the council.

 RELATED GUIDANCE